ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

      ``speciesindex``.
 The name is returned both in ``species`` and directly, where the latter simplifies function use.
 Upon failure, this function returns ``NULL``.

+GetSpecies
+   |
+   | C/C++:
+     ``int smolGetSpecies(simptr sim, int speciesindex, char *speciesname, double *difc, double **color, double *displaysize, char **listname)``
+   | Send in the species index in ``speciesindex`` if known, or the
+     species name in ``speciesname`` if not.
+This then returns information about the species, including the species name, the diffusion coefficients for each state, the color for each state, the display size for each state, and the molecule list name for each state.
+If you don’t want some of this information, send in the corresponding parameter as ``NULL``.
+Otherwise, all pointers sent in need to point to memory that has been allocated to be large enough to recieve the given data.
+For example, the color pointer needs to point to a vector that is ``MSMAX`` (equal to 5) large for each of the states, and each of those points to 4 color channels.
+     Returns the species index number on success or a library error code otherwise.

 SetSpeciesMobility
    |